fbennett/quizzer/README.md

 --------------------

 The original motivation for this work was an unpleasant encounter with the products of a commercial vendor.
-Quizes are *simple* things.
+Quizzes are *simple* things.
 They should be easy to customise, and deploying a quiz to a given group of students should not require weeks of effort, large volumes of email, numerous meetings and progress reports, or extensive trial-and-error